Voxer/zag/template/index.md

 The first time you run it, wait a minute for the key list to populate with the first data points.
-Then, point your browser to the address the script printed.
+Next, point your browser to the address the script printed.

 Now you're ready to start sending metrics data using [zag-agent][agent].